ekapolc/ASR_classproject/README.md

 local/prepare_data.sh waves_yesno
 ```

-Finish the code to generate each set of 4 files, using the lists of file names, then put files in corresponding directories. (`data/train_yesno`, `data/test_yesno`)
+Run to generate each set of 4 files for the training and test set (`data/train_yesno`, `data/test_yesno`).

-Kaldi has a scrip that clean up any possible errors in the data
+Kaldi has a scrip that clean up any possible errors in the data.
+Run

 ```bash
 utils/fix_data_dir.sh data/train_yesno/